If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When you use green products, you have less to worry about.

-Lastly, you’ll find products that are versatile enough to tackle many jobs, taking the guesswork out of looking for a specific cleaner.
-You can use things like white vinegar for a variety of dirt.
-This includes mold, mildew, stains, odors, surfaces, clothes, and much more.
+You will also find products that are versatile enough to tackle multiple jobs.
+You can use white vinegar for mold, mildew, stains, odors, surfaces, and laundry.

 12. Protect Your Stuff

-Green cleaning products are gentler, therefore, making your products and stuff last longer.
-For instance, it’s much more gentle to use baking soda to whiten clothes than bleach.
-In return, your clothes will remain in better condition, last longer, and save you money in the long run!
+Green cleaning products are gentler, which helps your belongings last longer.
+For instance, it is much safer to use baking soda to whiten clothes than bleach, which degrades fibers.
+Your clothes will remain in better condition and save you money in the long run.

 13. No Bad Fragrances